-- Have all chain saw service performed by your Sears Service Center with the exception of the items listed in the "Customer Responsibilities" section of this manual.
+- Have all chain saw service performed by your Sears Service Center with the exception of the items listed in the maintenance section of this manual.
 For example, if improper tools are used to remove or hold the flywheel when servicing the clutch, structural damage to the flywheel can occur and cause the flywheel to burst. - Make certain the chain stops moving when the throttle trigger is released.
 For correction, refer to "Carburetor Adjustments." - Stop the saw if the chain strikes a foreign object.
 Inspect unit and repair or replace parts as necessary. - Disconnect the spark plug before performing any maintenance except for carburetor adjustments. - Never modify your saw in any way.
-Use only SEARS accessories and replacement parts as recommended.
+Use only attachments supplied or specifically recommended by the manufacturer.